deadnight7/quickfuseapps_tests_selenium/README.md

-# QuickFuseApps tests in selenium
+# QuickFuseApps tests in Selenium WebDriver
 Automated tests in Selenium WebDriver for performing Drag and Drop operations on http://quickfuseapps.com/